 – On 16″ (40cm), 18″ (45cm) or 22″ (55cm) black nylon cord necklace

-This unique Celtic trinity pendant will arrive to you ready for gift giving via registered air mail, delivered upon signature.
+This unique Celtic trinity pendant will arrive to you ready for gift giving via International Express air mail, with tracking.

 Your order will be shipped within 1-2 days of ordering.